-I have just read Osip Mendelstam’s short essay, “On the Addressee.”1 In it he writes:
+I have just read Osip Mendelstam’s short essay, “On the Addressee.” ((A new issue of New Observations responds to this essay through varied essays and images.))
+In it he writes:

 At a critical moment, a seafarer tosses a sealed bottle into the ocean waves, containing his name and a message detailing his fate.
 Wandering along the dunes many years later, I happen upon it in the sand.
 I read the message, note the date, the last will and testament of one who has passed on.
 I have the right to do so.
 I have not opened someone else’s mail.
 The message in the bottle was addressed to its finder.
 I found it.
 That means I have become its secret addressee.

 In response, I thought of seafaring dead writers.
 I like dead writers very much.
 They are outside linear time, linear time that I hate very much.
 They have surpassed chronology; they have no claim to the transient constraints of survival, the many questions fame and acclaim might pose to a living person.
 Their oeuvre has been compressed into a moment of existence, a moment of being in the world, a moment that is neither past or future or present, beyond calendar years.
 Mandelstam would have called this moment an event, not merely the token of an experience which has passed.

 Dead writers are not merely a token of an experience which has passed.
 They are the token of an interminable experience.